gbrlfaria/rune-breaker/README.md

 This distinction is made to avoid problems related to data imbalance.
 This topic will be better explained later on in the [dataset](#dataset) section.

-After a screenshot is labeled, the application moves it to another folder.
+After a screenshot is labeled, the application moves it to the `./data/labeled/` folder.
 Finally, the file is renamed with a name that contains its labels and a unique id (e.g. `wide_rdlu_123.png`, where each letter in `rdlu` represents a direction).

 > Note: instead of manually collecting and labeling game screenshots, it is also possible to automatically generate artificial samples by directly using the game assets.